RWTH-EBC/ebcpy/docs/source/index.rst

    - Use f-strings only
    - Update setup.py and requirements
    - Use `TimeSeriesData` in classes as output in the simulation api
+- v0.1.8:
+   - Drop support for Python 3.6 (See #44)
+      - Breaking changes in pandas forces us to increase the version required
+      - Pandas dropped the support for Python 3.6

 Indices and tables
 ==================